gianarb/gianarb.github.com/_posts/2015-06-25-zendframework-console-app.markdown

 priority: 0.6
 changefreq: yearly
 ---
+<div class="alert alert-success" role="alert"><strong>Github: </strong>Article written about <a target="_blank" href="https://github.com/gianarb/console-skeleton-app">console-skeleton-app</a> 1.0.0</div>

 I'm writing a skeleton app to build console/bash application in PHP.
-This project is very easy and it depends from ZF\Console a zfcampus project and Zend\Console builds by ZF community.
+This project is very easy and it depends on ZF\Console a zfcampus project and Zend\Console builds by ZF community.
-In this moment it's only a blog of this two modules but in the future I have a to do list.
+I have a todo list for the future but for the time being it's just a blog post about these two modules.

-* Integration with container system to manage dependence injaction
+* Integration with container system to manage dependency injection
 * Docs to test your command
-* Use case and different implementation
+* Use cases and different implementations

 ## ZF\Console and other components

 * [ZF\Console](https://github.com/zfcampus/zf-console) is maintained by zfcampus and it is used by Apigility
-* [zendframework\zend-console](https://github.com/zendframework/zend-console) is maintained by zendframework, all info into the [docs](http://framework.zend.com/manual/current/en/modules/zend.console.introduction.html)
+* [zendframework\zend-console](https://github.com/zendframework/zend-console) is maintained by zendframework, all the info are in the [documantation](http://framework.zend.com/manual/current/en/modules/zend.console.introduction.html)

 ## Tree

-This is my foldering's proposal, there are three entrypoint into the `bin` directory, bash, php and bat for Window.
+This is my folders structure proposal, there are three entrypoint in the `bin` directory, one for bash, one for php and a bat for Window.
-I use composer to manage dependencies and I have included .lock file because this project is an APPLICATION not a library..
+I use composer to manage my dependencies and I included .lock file because this project is an APPLICATION not a library..
-`conf` directory in this moment contains only routing definitions but in the future we can add services and other configurations.
+`/config` directory contains only routing definitions but in the future we can add services and other configurations.
 `src/Command/` contains my commands.

 {% highlight bash %}